 We empirically test the theoretical predictions of competition between online and traditional retail sectors (Alba et al., 1997; Bakos, 1997; Pan et al., 2002; Lal and Sarvary, 1999; Viswanathan, 2005; Chun and Kim, 2005).
 The growth of the Internet may decrease the number of competitors in offline markets; as low-cost online retailers enter, existing offline retailers may exit the market.
 The expansion of the Internet may have an ambiguous effect on prices.
 On one hand, prices may fall if the demand for traditional retailers falls as online retailers become an attractive alternative.
-On the other hand, prices may rise if market concentration increases as traditional retailers exit the market, or if remaining retailers reposition their products to maintain prices in the presence of Internet competition.
+On the other hand, prices may rise if market concentration increases as traditional retailers exit the market, particularly inelastic consumers remain in the market, or if remaining retailers reposition their products to maintain prices in the presence of Internet competition.